 One time on a school trip we went to Bisbee, AZ and stayed at a homemade hippie house for 5 days.

-The second day there me and my 12 year old posse were already bored so we came up with the exciting idea to shave our legs.
+On the second day there, me and my 12 year old posse were already bored so we came up with the exciting idea to shave our legs.

 We walked down to the old time-y general store and we all pitched in for a package of pink plastic Bic razors and a can of shaving cream.
-(Part of me was surprised they even sold us the loot.)
+Part of me was surprised that they even sold us the loot.